-Transmission of appeal papers 168.
-As soon as the appellant has given or filed the notice of appeal and has complied with section 167, the Summary Court shall without delay transmit to the Grand Court a copy of the conviction, order or judgment and all papers relating to the appeal.
-The appellant shall lodge with the Clerk and serve upon the respondent, not less than three days before the date appointed for the hearing of the appeal, a notice containing particulars of matters of law or fact in regard to which the Summary Court is alleged to have erred.
-Admission of appellant to bail 169.
-(1) Where the appellant is in custody the appellate court or the Summary Court may, if the circumstances appear exceptional, order that he be released on bail, with or without sureties, pending the determination of the appeal: Provided that if the appeal is abandoned, withdrawn or dismissed, any such order for bail shall forthwith be cancelled.
+Transmission of appeal papers

+respondent, not less than three days before the date appointed for the hearing of the appeal, a notice containing particulars of matters of law or fact in regard to which the Summary Court is alleged to have erred.

+Admission of appellant to bail

+171. (1) Where the appellant is in custody the appellate court or the Summary Court may, if the circumstances appear exceptional, order that he be released on bail, with or without sureties, pending the determination of the appeal:

+Provided that if the appeal is abandoned, withdrawn or dismissed, any such order for bail shall forthwith be cancelled.

 (2) Where the appellant is released on bail or the sentence is suspended pending an appeal, any time during which he is at large after being so released or during which the sentence has been suspended shall be excluded in computing the term of any sentence to which he is subject.

 (3) An appellant who has given oral or written notice of appeal may elect to remain on remand in custody, or begin to serve his sentence pending the hearing of his appeal.
 Any period of remand in custody shall not count as part of the sentence.
 A person electing to be so remanded in custody shall be treated as a person awaiting trial.

-Case stated 170.
+Case stated 172.
 In all cases of appeal by way of case stated the appellant shall, within the times and in the manner and form hereinbefore prescribed, serve a notice of appeal and enter into recognizances, and shall, within fourteen days after the day on which the Summary Court gave the decision from which the appeal is made, apply to such court to state a special case for the purpose of the appeal, setting forth the facts of the case and the grounds of the court's decision.

-Remedy if case stated refused 171.
-A magistrate may refuse to state a case if he considers the matter is frivolous, and shall, on request, deliver to the appellant a certificate of refusal, and thereupon the appellant may apply to the Grand Court for an order requiring the case to be stated: Provided that a magistrate shall not refuse to state a case where the application for that purpose is made to him by or under the direction of the Attorney-General.
+Remedy if case stated 173.
+A magistrate may refuse to state a case if he considers the matter is frivolous, and shall, on request, deliver to the appellant a certificate of refusal, and thereupon the appellant may apply to the Grand Court for an order requiring the case to be stated:

+Provided that a magistrate shall not refuse to state a case where the application for that purpose is made to him by or under the direction of the Attorney-General.

-172. (1) The magistrate, upon receiving the application of the appellant or an order of the Grand Court in that behalf, as the case may be, shall, subject to section 171, draw up the special case concisely setting forth such facts and documents, if any, as may be necessary to enable the court to decide the questions raised in the case, and shall forthwith transmit the same together with a copy of the conviction, order or judgment appealed from and all documents alluded to in the special case to the Clerk who, on application of either party, shall supply such applicant with a copy of the case stated on payment for the same of any prescribed charge.
+Duty of Summary Court as to case stated 174.
+(1) The magistrate, upon receiving the application of the appellant or an order of the Grand Court in that behalf, as the case may be, shall, subject to section 173, draw up the special case concisely setting forth such facts and documents, if any, as may be necessary to enable the court to decide the questions raised in the case, and shall forthwith transmit the same together with a copy of the conviction, order or judgment appealed from and all documents alluded to in the special case to the Clerk who, on application of either party, shall supply such applicant with a copy of the case stated on payment for the same of any prescribed charge.